yduf/yduf.github.io/_posts/2022-12-08-cpp-stacktrace.md

 - can be installed via meson or conan or directly

 **This one is very easy to setup**
-And well suited  for VScode .runner one liner compiler command:
+And well suited  for VScode code runner one liner compiler command:
 - include `backward.hpp`
 - define a **backend** for stackunwiding
 - modify `backward.cpp` to use the same backend